-- All players start off with a Battle Rifle
+- All players spawn with just a Battle Rifle and two grenades

-- Combat Sensor is disabled for all matches
+- The Combat Sensor is disabled for all match types

 - All grenade hit markers are disabled